 Restaurant and kitchen safety

 Millions of Americans work in the restaurant and hospitality industry, especially teens and young adults.
-Learn how to recognize common hazards and prevent injuries, including burns, cuts, and back pain.
+Learn how to recognize common hazards and prevent injuries, including burns, cuts, back pain and strains/sprains.

 Oregon OSHA